 - Warehouse operations

-If you’re going to invest in any form of accounting software, it makes sense to find an ERP vendor that focuses on functionality that’s useful to not only your finance department but to all departments.
+If you’re looking for a QuickBooks alternative, you may want to look for an ERP vendor that focuses on functionality that’s useful to not only your finance department but to all departments.

 Now that you know a little more about the benefits that ERP systems provide over basic accounting software, you’re probably wondering about the other accounting-related benefits of ERP software.
 Or, you may be wondering what accounting-related ERP requirements you should include in the request for proposal you submit to ERP vendors.